We Have Come for Your Parents: Other editions

 A limited edition copy came out in Australia during the Big Day Out 2002.
 It includes the CD We Have Come for Your Parents and another CD with unedited songs from all the singles as well as a multimedia track on with a clip of "Too Hard To Be Free".

-A deluxe version of the album was released in January 2013.
+A deluxe version of the album was released on January 5, 2013.